As an Amazon Associate I earn from qualifying purchases

 DON’T SMOKE: Smoking is known for causing many health issues- cardiac disease being a major one.
 Yale Medicine has some helpful tools for quitting.

 FOOD/DRINK- Be aware of what your greatest temptations are and limit the amount of their availability (special occasions).
 Know and have available the types of healthy foods that you will eat-and foods that do not require a lot of preparation: bananas, apples, grapes, baby carrots, celery.
 Keep a bowl of fruit on the counter, and have a bowl of fresh veggies at every dinner/snack time.
 I try to sneak fresh spinach into as many meals as possible, and frequently chop up chunks of veggies and roast them in the oven for dinner (super quick and easy).
 Find which helpful foods that you are willing to eat, and make it easy to access and prepare them.
-Water with fruit slices or a cup of flavored hot tea is a great alternative to a sugary or alcoholic drink.
+Water with fruit slices or a cup of decaf flavored hot tea is a great alternative to a sugary or alcoholic drink.

 Check out this latest edition heart healthy cook book by the AHA. (affiliate link)

 ACTIVITY- Know the times of day that you are most likely to have energy to exercise, or are least likely to ‘hurt’.
 Break your activity down into shorter increments if needed.
 Schedule an activity around a favorite show, or an errand that you need to run.
 Make activity part of your daily routine: take an extra lap when you go the mailbox, sneak in a walk before dinner, or regularly park a “distance” from a store’s entrance.
 Having a partner or someone to check in with you is also helpful.
-Lastly, pictures of exercises taped to a cabinet or wall can be great reminders.
+Pictures of exercises taped to a cabinet or wall can be great reminders.
 See more tips to help with exercise follow-through here.

 STRESS- Know what events, people or activities tend to increase your stress.
 Take control of you schedule as much as you are able, to limit or split up stressful activities.
 Plan breaks between stressors, or spread them throughout the week.
 Follow up a difficult activity with something you enjoy (a show, phone call, hobby).
 Perform deep breathing exercises.
 Distract yourself with a fun activity, conversation with a friend, favorite book, music, scripture, or prayer.